How to Follow Up With Leads Who Ghost You on Social Media

 Day 3 follow-up (add value)

-"Quick one -- saw this case study from a client in your space and thought of your project: [link].
-The starter package fits this exact use case."
+"Quick one: I saw this example from a client in your space and thought it matched what you asked about.
+The starter package fits this use case well.
+Want me to send it over?"

 Day 7 follow-up (direct)

 "Hey Sarah, is the starter package still on your radar?
-If timing is off, totally fine.
-Just want to know if I should keep your slot open or release it."
+If timing is off, no problem.
+I just want to know whether to keep your slot open."

 Day 14 follow-up (offer)

-"Quick heads-up: we have 3 starter slots opening next week at the current pricing.
-If you want to lock in, here is the link: [/register]."
+"Quick heads-up: we have a few starter slots opening next week at the current pricing.
+If you want one, here is the link: [/register]."

 Day 30 follow-up (graceful close)